 3 of the most popular types are vinyl, aluminum, and wood.

-- Vinyl is popular due to its affordable price point and low maintenance requirements.
+- Vinyl is the most popular due to its affordable price point and low maintenance requirements.
 Vinyl is also durable and provides good moisture resistance.

 - Aluminum is a strong, affordable, and low-maintenance option, but it’s a big conductor of heat and cold.